Join us on the Uganda Wildlife Tour!

 After breakfast, you will have a full day to experience community life in rural Uganda.
 Start the day with a visit to a local plantation where you will pick tea with the locals.
 Then head to the heart of the village, the kitchen, to learn how to prepare tasty local delicacies and indulge in your efforts.
 After your meal, take a guided tour of the village’s handicraft workshop.
 You’ll observe how these traditional crafts are created by the local women and even get to try weaving yourself.
 To finish this day of culture and community, you will be treated to a performance of traditional Ugandan music and dance.

-After an early morning breakfast you will depart on a game drive in the northern sector of Queen Elizabeth National Park.
-With the massive Ruwenzori Mountains as a backdrop, this part of the park provides excellent opportunities to observe tree-climbing lions, leopard, giant forest hog, cape buffalo, elephant, Defassa waterbuck, Uganda kobs, topi, and bushbuck.
-In the afternoon we will embark on a 3-hour boat ride of the 32 kilometer Kazinga Channel which is home to hippos, Nile crocodiles, buffalo, elephants, and 600 resident species of birds.
+After an early morning breakfast, you will depart on a game drive in the northern sector of Queen Elizabeth National Park.
+With the massive Ruwenzori Mountains as a backdrop, this part of the park provides excellent opportunities to observe tree-climbing lions, leopards, giant forest hogs, cape buffalo, elephants, Defassa waterbuck, Uganda kobs, topi, and bushbuck.
+In the afternoon we will embark on a 3-hour boat ride of the 32-kilometer Kazinga Channel which is home to hippos, Nile crocodiles, buffalo, elephants, and 600 resident species of birds.

 Today make your way to Bwindi National Park which lies on the edge of the Rift Valley.
 The park is most famous for the rare mountain gorillas and the drive to the park is incredibly scenic, passing through various local villages and lush green countryside.
 On your way, stop at the Equator where you can take photos with one foot in each hemisphere and witness the Coriolis Effect in real-time!
 You will stop for lunch at the Ngongo Cultural Center for some authentic Ugandan cuisine and a cultural tour.